EDPB Releases Updated Guidelines on ePrivacy Directive to Address Emerging Tracking Technologies and Strengthen User Privacy

 1. Storage and Access: The act of storing or accessing information on a user’s device, regardless of the method used, falls under the purview of Article 5(3).
 This includes storing cookies or accessing stored information via APIs.

-• Tracking Based on IP Only: The guidelines highlight that tracking based solely on IP addresses can also be subject to Article 5(3), particularly when the IP address originates from the user’s terminal equipment.
+• Tracking Based on IP Only: Even tracking that relies only on an IP address can fall under Article 5(3) when the address comes from the user’s device.

 Need Help?